AlexandreFlament/L1-2023-C-Project/README.md

 }
 ```

-In the case that option B or E (Display the list of shapes / Help) we wait for the user input to move on with displaying the options.
+In the case that option B or E (Display the list of shapes / Help) is choosen, we wait for the user input to move on with displaying the options.
 ```c
 if (choice == 'B' || choice == 'b' || choice == 'D' || choice == 'd') {
     printf("Press enter to continue...");